populse/populse_mia/docs/source/documentation/preferences.rst

    :align: center
    :name: Preferences pipeline

-Third-party softwares configuration.
-If you want to use thrid-party softwares, we nee to `install them first <../installation/3rd-party_installations.html>`_.
+Third-party software path configuration.
+To use third-party software, it is of course necessary to `install it first <../installation/3rd-party_installations.html>`_.

 Matlab
 ^^^^^^

-  * Use Matlab
-      * Enable it if you want to use Matlab (license or compiled version).
+    * Use Matlab: Activate it to use Matlab (license).

-  * Matlab path
-      * Sets the path to Matlab's executable
+        * Matlab path: Sets the path to Matlab's executable.
             * e.g. for linux - macOS: ``/usr/local/MATLAB/R2018a/bin/matlab``
             * e.g. for Windows 10: ``C:/Program Files/Matlab/R2019a/bin/matlab.exe``

-  * Matlab standalone path
+    * Use Matlab standalone: Activate it to use Matlab compiled version (MCR).
-      * Sets the path to Matlab's compiled version folder
+        * Matlab standalone path: Sets the path to Matlab's compiled version folder.
 	    * e.g. for linux - macOS: ``/usr/local/MATLAB/MATLAB_Runtime/v97/``
-	  * e.g. for Windows 10: Nothing to declare here if you use spm standalone!
+	    * e.g. for Windows 10: Nothing to declare here if spm standalone is used!

 SPM
 ^^^

-  * Use SPM
-      * Enable it if you want to use SPM12 (license version).
+    * Use SPM: Enable it if SPM12 (with Matlab license version) is used.

-  * SPM path
-      * Sets the path to SPM12 folder
+        * SPM path: Sets the path to SPM12 folder.
             * e.g. for linux - macOS: ``/usr/local/SPM/spm12``
 	    * e.g. for Windows 10: ``C:/Program Files/Matlab/spm12``

-  * Use SPM standalone
-      * Enable it if you want to use SPM12 (standalone version).
+    * Use SPM standalone: Enable it if SPM12 standalone version (with MCR) is used.

-  * SPM standalone path
-      * Sets the path to SPM12 standalone folder
+        * SPM standalone path: Sets the path to SPM12 standalone folder.
-	  * e.g. for linux - macOS: ``/usr/local/SPM/spm12_standalone`` (folder containing run_spm12.sh)
+	    * e.g. for linux - macOS: ``/usr/local/SPM/spm12_standalone`` (folder containing run_spm12.sh).
-	  * e.g. for Windows 10: ``C:/Program Files/Matlab/spm12_r7771/spm12`` (with Windows 10, it is not necessary to declare the above Matlab standalone path in this case!)
+	    * e.g. for Windows 10: ``C:/Program Files/Matlab/spm12_r7771/spm12`` (with Windows 10, it is not necessary to declare the above Matlab standalone path in this case!).

 FSL
 ^^^

-  * Use FSL
-      * Enable it if you want to use FSL.
+    * Use FSL: Enable it if FSL is used.

-  * FSL path
-      * Sets the path to the FSL config file (/fsl_directory/etc/fslconf/fsl.sh).
+        * FSL path: Sets the path to the FSL config file (fsl_directory/etc/fslconf/fsl.sh).

 AFNI
 ^^^^

-  * Use AFNI
-      * Enable it if you want to use AFNI.
+    * Use AFNI: Enable it if AFNI is used.

-  * AFNI path
-      * Sets the path to the AFNI abin folder (/dir_contening_abin/abin).
+        * AFNI path: Sets the path to the AFNI abin folder (AFNI_directory/abin).

 ANTS
 ^^^^

-  * Use ANTS
-      * Enable it if you want to use ANTS.
+    * Use ANTS: Enable it if ANTS is used.

-  * ANTS path
-      * Sets the path to the ANTS bin folder (/ants_dir/bin).
+        * ANTS path: Sets the path to the ANTS bin folder (ANTS_dir/bin).

-freesurfer
+FreeSurfer
 ^^^^^^^^^^

-  * Use freesurfer
-      * Enable it if you want to use freesurfer.
+    * Use FreeSurfer: Enable it if FreeSurfer is used.

-  * freesurfer path
-      * Sets the path to the FreeSurferEnv.sh file (/freesurfer_dir/FreeSurferEnv.sh).
+        * FreeSurfer path: Sets the path to the FreeSurferEnv.sh file (FreeSurfer_dir/FreeSurferEnv.sh).

 .. _appearance-label: